-United State Courthouse

-113 St. Joseph Street
+United State Courthouse 155 St. Joseph Street Mobile, AL 36602

-Mobile, Al. 36602

 The Southern District has an ADR plan and a neutral panel.
-To obtain a copy of the plan and an application for the panel (with panel qualifications) write or call the clerk's office: (251) 690-2371 Fax (251) 694-4297.
+To learn more about the plan and federal panel qualifications, go to www.alsd.uscourts.gov/court-plans You may also call the clerk's office: (251) 690-2371.